Spectrum Strikes Back: Plot

-Under the aliases "Mr Tiger", "Mr Panther" and "Mr Bear", Colonel White, Captain Scarlet and Captain Blue (voiced by Donald Gray, Francis Matthews and Ed Bishop) travel to an African game reserve to attend a secret conference that is being held underground in a space beneath a hunting lodge.
+Under the aliases "Mr Tiger", "Mr Panther" and "Mr Bear", Colonel White, Captain Scarlet and Captain Blue travel to an African game reserve to attend a secret conference that is being held underground in a space beneath a hunting lodge.
 The host, Spectrum Intelligence scientist Dr Giadello, unveils two anti-Mysteron devices inspired by the discoveries that Spectrum made when the Mysterons tried to assassinate General Tiempo.
-The "Mysteron Gun" fires an electron beam that permanently destroys Mysteron reconstructions by exploiting their vulnerability to electricity, while the "Mysteron Detector" is a radiographic device that identifies reconstructions from their resistance to X-rays.
+The "Mysteron Gun" fires an electron beam that permanently destroys Mysteron reconstructions by exploiting their vulnerability to electricity, while the "Mysteron Detector" is a radiographic camera that identifies reconstructions from their resistance to X-rays.

 Unknown to the delegates, Captain Indigo, a Spectrum officer working undercover as the lodge's waiter, is murdered by Captain Black and reconstructed in the service of the Mysterons.
 When the Mysteron Detector reveals his true nature, Indigo's double sabotages the conference by activating the controls that lower the hunting lodge into the ground.
 He then escapes in a car with the key to the controls, leaving the delegates to be crushed by the building bearing down on them from above.

 Arming himself with the Mysteron Gun, Scarlet leaves the conference room via its lift to confront Indigo.
 The lift becomes inoperable when the lodge starts its descent, removing the other delegates' sole means of escape and forcing Scarlet to pursue Indigo in a second car to retrieve the key.
 Down in the conference room, Blue slows the lodge's descent by repeatedly firing his handgun into the ceiling at the spot where the controls are located above, damaging the circuits.

 Scarlet catches up with Indigo and one of the reserve's game wardens shoots the Mysteron agent with his rifle.
 However, the wound is not fatal, so Scarlet uses the Mysteron Gun to finish him off.
 Speeding back to the lodge with the key, Scarlet reverses the building's descent moments before the delegates are killed.
-Later, all present agree that the Mysteron Gun and Detector have proven their worth in the field.
+Later, all present agree that while the day proved most trying, it was also a most satisfactory one in the end with the Mysteron Gun and Detector have proven their worth in the field.